Hearing aids come in all sorts of shapes and sizes. All hearing aids have the following:

-Gently brush the microphone using the cleaning tool or an old clean dry toothbrush to remove wax or dirt build-up.
+Gently brush the microphone vents using the cleaning tool provided by your clinician, or an old clean dry toothbrush to remove wax or dirt build-up.

 WARNING: Don't push the brush inside the microphone!